ampproject/amphtml/extensions/amp-bind/amp-bind.md

 # <a name="amp-bind"></a> `amp-bind`

+{% call callout('Important', type='caution') %}
-**This extension is under active development, and the version number of the specification section should provide guidance to its evolution.**
+This extension is under active development, and the version number of the specification section should provide guidance to its evolution.
+{% endcall %}

 <!---
 Copyright 2016 The AMP HTML Authors.
 All Rights Reserved.